-There is a lot of buzz around AMP the last couple of weeks, but what is it and how can you implement it?
+There is a lot of buzz around AMP, but what is it and how can you implement it?
+And how do you use AMP for WordPress?
 We’ll answer these questions in this blog.

 When you implement AMP on your website you will generate an AMP version of an existing page.
 The AMP version is stripped of all the unnecessary stuff which makes it much smaller and faster to load.